Issues and Procedures regarding Pro Se Matters

 A case is "uncontested" when every party has agreed in a written order to all terms and conditions that must be addressed by the Court.
 With regard to a divorce action, a case is considered "uncontested" when each party has agreed in a written decree on how to divide the property acquired and the debts incurred during the marriage, and all other issues.
 If children are involved, the decree must include proper agreements regarding conservatorship, possession, support and health care issues.

-All final hearings involving uncontested Pro Se matters will usually be conducted on the first (1st) and third (3rd) Wednesday of each month at 1:30 p.m.
-The Pro Se party(ies) must get prior approval from the Court Coordinator or the Assistant Court Coordinator to be placed on a particular docket.
-Pro Se dockets fill up quickly, so the earlier you contact the Court Coordinator or the Assistant Court Coordinator, the more likely it will be that you can be placed on a particular docket.
+All final hearings involving uncontested Pro Se matters will usually be conducted on every Wednesday of each month at 1:30 p.m.
+The Pro Se party(ies) must get prior approval from the Court Administrator or the Court Coordinator to be placed on a particular docket.
+Pro Se dockets fill up quickly, so the earlier you contact the Court Administrator or the Court Coordinator, the more likely it will be that you can be placed on a particular docket.
 Further, the Pro Se party(ies) must have filed all necessary paperwork (including a waiver, a decree, parenting class certificates, and proper notice to the other party(ies), if applicable) with the Montgomery County District Clerk's office before the case will be scheduled to be heard.
-If a Pro Se party is given a final hearing date on an uncontested docket and (a) the party then fails to appear (without acceptable cause and prior notice to the Court), or (b) the requested relief is not granted because the paperwork is not in the proper fashion, the case will not be given another final hearing date on an uncontested docket but instead will be taken up at the DOCKET CALL-PRETRIAL CONFERENCE.
+If a Pro Se party is given a final hearing date on an uncontested docket and (a) the party then fails to appear (without acceptable cause and prior notice to the Court), or (b) the requested relief is not granted because the paperwork is not in the proper fashion, the case may not be given another final hearing date on an uncontested docket but may instead be taken up at the DOCKET CALL-PRETRIAL CONFERENCE.

 Please note that in a divorce, the case cannot be finalized if the wife is pregnant at the time of the final hearing .